WisdomUdo/Barbr/README.md

-This project is for design barber.
+This project is designed for the barber.